SYDNEY CITY: TOP 10 Rainy Day Places to Go with Kids

 Rainy, chilly or even too hot to be outside?
 Being stuck indoors can make for a LONG day with young kids.
 Here’s our TOP TEN picks for Sydney City.

 #2 The Australian Museum (Sydney City) A visit to The Australian Museum is a wonderful family day out for any age, this large museum houses everything from dinosaurs to insects and everything in between so you’ll find plenty here to keep kids of all ages busy for hours and hours.
-We love this place and can’t recommend it highly enough.
 There is so much to see and do that repeat visits only uncover more interesting displays. and great special exhibitions.
 Perfect for rainy days and hot summer days.
-We especially love Kidspace, brilliant for 0-5’s.

 #3 SEA LIFE Sydney Aquarium (Darling Harbour).
 Suitable for all ages even young bubs.
 There’s so much to see and do here, you’ll easily spend 3 hours here.
 You’ll find the world’s largest collection of all-Aussie aquatic animals, including sharks, penguins, giant rays, tropical fish, turtles, dugongs, crocodiles, platypus, sea dragons and more.
 Sydney Aquarium is also excellent for mums and bubs, all areas are easily accessed with a pram and even the tiniest baby enjoys gazing at the creatures behind the glass.
 Toddlers have plenty of room to run and explore (especially on weekdays) and pre-schoolers and up love trying to find Nemo and discovering other fish and sea creatures they recognise.

 #4 National Maritime Museum (Pyrmont, Sydney).
 This Museum is not just for maritime history buffs, it is truly dedicated to introducing children to our national sea-faring history in a fun and engaging way.
 This museum captures these themes with fascinating artefacts, lively exhibitions, fun activities for kids and even the chance to board ships.
 They also offer fantastic organised activities for toddlers, pre-schoolers and older school children.
-During school term, every Sunday is Family Fun Day for kids aged 5-12.
 Excellent activities for 2-5’s on Tuesdays and a must do for any kid who loves a boat.
 Museum FREE – charges apply for special kids activities.
+The highlight?
+Until 30 August 2017, the Escape from Pompeii exhibition will give children and adults a glimpse into history like no other.

 #7 Go Swim: There’s nothing better in rainy weather than to get wetter.
 Cook and Philip Aquatic Centre (Sydney City East) Shallow kids pool with water bubblers, and 33 degree hydrotherapy pool available for use (when no classes are on) – perfect for little babies.
 The Ian Thorpe Aquatic Centre (Ultimo) Separate kids pool with lots of crocodile floaties for the kids to play on.
 This pool is always nice and warm and right next door to the Powerhouse Museum.